xlladdins/xll/docs/Excel4MacrosA-D.md

 | 9            | 7        | Chart floor and arrows                                             |
 | 9            | 8        | Chart legend                                                       |

-**Note**   Any commands that you add to the toolbar buttons, watch pane, immediate pane or debug code pane shortcut menus will be dimmed.
+**Note**&nbsp;&nbsp;&nbsp;Any commands that you add to the toolbar buttons, watch pane, immediate pane or debug code pane shortcut menus will be dimmed.

-Command\_ref    is an array or a reference to an area on the macro sheet that describes the new command or commands.
+Command\_ref&nbsp;&nbsp;&nbsp;&nbsp;is an array or a reference to an area on the macro sheet that describes the new command or commands.

   - > Command\_ref must be at least two columns wide.
 The first column
     > specifies command names; the second specifies macro names.